ezsystems/ezplatform/doc/platformsh/INSTALL.md

 **NB:** Some optional aspects of the installation require you to be project owner on a Platform.sh project.
 If you create a new project now, you will be.

-1. Login or create an account at [Platform.sh](https://platform.sh) _(or login to [cloud.ezplatform.com](https://cloud.ezplatform.com/) if you have an subscription)_
+1. Log in or create an account at [Platform.sh](https://platform.sh) _(or login to [cloud.ezplatform.com](https://cloud.ezplatform.com/) if you have an subscription)_
 2. Unless this has already been done for you, create a new project by using the **Import your existing code** option.
 Follow the setup wizard, but halt at the end, before clicking **Finish**.
 3. Fork [eZ Platform](https://github.com/ezsystems/ezplatform/) _(or [eZ Platform Enterprise](https://github.com/ezsystems/ezplatform-ee/)/[eZ Commerce](https://github.com/ezsystems/ezcommerce/) if you have a subscription)_ and clone your fork locally.
 4. Add the platform remote of your project, and push your branch.
 The Platform.sh setup wizard provides the command to use.
 Example:
    `git remote add platform my_project@git.eu.platform.sh:my_project.git`
 5. [Optional] Authentication against Github/Bitbucket/Gitlab/updates.ez.no for locale development:
-   If you have private packages from own git repositories or use eZ Platform Enterprise, you can use Composer's [auth.json](https://getcomposer.org/doc/articles/http-basic-authentication.md) file or [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable for this.
+   If you have private packages from your own git repositories or use eZ Platform Enterprise, you can use Composer's [auth.json](https://getcomposer.org/doc/articles/http-basic-authentication.md) file or [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable for this.
    Here's an example of `COMPOSER_AUTH` usage to authenticate for eZ Enterprise packages:
    `export COMPOSER_AUTH='{"http-basic":{"updates.ez.no":{"username":"network-id","password":"token-key"}}}'`